CLASSES

 Instructor: Michael Trittipo (Click to read profile)

-Suitable for students who already studied at the A2 level.
+Suitable for students who already covered most/all of the A2 level.

 Advanced Czech (B2), Online